kulkarni62sushil/01.Julia_Introduction/README.md

 It is a free software and can be use to run `Python`, `R` and `Julia`

-## Launching Julia on
+## Launching Julia

 <a href="https://jupyter.org/" target="_blank"><img alt="Jupyter" src="https://img.shields.io/badge/Jupyter-F37626.svg?&style=flat-square&logo=Jupyter&logoColor=white"></a> Notebook

-From the terminal
+From the terminal type

 `ipython notebook`

 In Anaconda, Open the respective terminals and execute the above.

+---

 | Sr. No. | Name     |